Huang-Raoyi/Huang-Raoyi.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+Hi!
+I am a first-year graduate student in Information Systems Management at Carnegie Mellon University, working with [Sherry Tongshuang Wu](https://www.cs.cmu.edu/~sherryw/).
+Before joining CMU, I obtained a Bachelor of Science in Computer Science at The Hong Kong Polytechnic University with the First Class Honours.

+My research interests lie in Human-Computer Interaction, LLM Application and Evaluation, and Open-domain Chatbot System.

 ## Research Interests